-Diana is the founder and lead advisor at myathenacapital.com, a firm that helps women take control of their finances and invest in conscious companies.
-As a financial planner and tax lawyer with over a decade of experience, she has represented multinational corporations, investment funds, and high-net-worth individuals on matters ranging from international tax planning to charitable giving to cryptocurrency tax compliance.
+Diana is the host of the Women’s Investor Community Podcast, helping women take control of their finances and invest in conscious companies. www.dianarichey.com.
+As a financial planner and tax lawyer with over 15 years of experience, she has represented multinational corporations, investment funds, and high-net-worth individuals on matters ranging from international tax planning to charitable giving to cryptocurrency tax compliance.
 Diana earned a B.A. with honors from The University of Chicago and a J.D., cum laude, from Boston University School of Law.
 She is a Certified Financial Planner (CFP®), Project Management Professional (PMP®), trained mediator, and FINRA arbitrator.
 She lives in Jackson Hole, Wyoming with her husband and dog, and is passionate about preserving large landscapes.

 Daniela is an environmental activist from Pereira, Colombia currently living in Boulder, CO.
 Over the past decade, Daniela has worked at the intersection of social issues and environmental challenges via nonprofits, philanthropy, consulting, and business, including as the co-founder of the Torres del Paine Legacy Fund in the Chilean Patagonia.
 She has been an enthusiastic fan and supporter of NCI’s model of conservation and deep partnership with Indigenous communities, which led her to join the organization’s Board of Directors in 2021.
 Daniela earned a BA from Stanford University, a Certificate in Tropical Forest Conservation from Yale School of the Environment, and a Masters in Environmental and Natural Resources Policy from CU Boulder.